SandyRodger/RB185-RB189/presentation_prep.md

 18 minutes : Me giving the assessor a walk through on my gym app via zoom, with a 3 slides minimum PowerPoint presentation!
 15 minutes : The assessor asking me to explain concepts covered in the curriculum as they appear in my app.

+## Discuss with Olly:

+- Should I talk about the mistakes I've caught in preparing this presentation?
+  - Procfile
+  - `require_signed_in_user` not in before block.
+  - neglecting to use the `not_found` path instead of `get/*`

+## other notes:

+- Remember, all these Sinatra commands you take for granted, like `redirect` are built-in methods.
+- Should I have added comments to my routes?